galexrt/galexrt.github.io/content/3.blog/2022/taking-control.md

 Covid is still "raging" in most countries and let's just say "politics" are at an all time high of being a "landmine" of a topic choice.
 Not to mention the [Doomsday Clock](https://en.wikipedia.org/wiki/Doomsday_Clock) being moved to 100 seconds before midnight in January 2020.

 > ![Doomsday clock, in 2022, at 1.67 minutes (100 seconds) to midnight - Uploaded to Wikimedia by Ryanicus Girraficus](/blog/2022/taking-control/doomsday_clock_(1.67_minutes).png)
 >
+> _Doomsday clock, in 2022, at 1.67 minutes (100 seconds) to midnight - Uploaded to Wikimedia by Ryanicus Girraficus_
+>
 > "Well.. would you look at the time?
 It has gotten _late_, hasn't it?" _\*gestures vaguely at the doomsday clock\*_